theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

 <!-- Missed out a few as need to work out in more detail what they are and how to fix them -->

+.. _0xa1230020:

+  **0xa1230020: L-value is not a structure identifier**

+ This error occurs when the executor detects a data reference which is not a structure at the specified line, in the left hand side of the assignment.

+.. _0xa1230021:

+  **0xa1230021: L-value is not an array identifier**

+  This error occurs when the executor detects a data reference which is not an array at the specified line, in the left hand side of the assignment.

+.. _0xa1230022: Failed to lookup tag identifier in the tag table**

+  This error occurs when the executor detects a tag identifier which is not a member of the tag table.
+To fix this, try:

+ - Checking whether your tag is correctly spelled
+ - Attempt to add your tag to the tag table
+ - Change your tag to be one which is present in the tag table already

+.. _0xa1230023:

+  **0xa1230023: Signal break**

+  This error occurs when the executor detects an invalid break statement at the specified line.

+.. _0xa1230024:

+  **0xa1230024: Copy out of bound**

+  This error occurs when the executor detects a structure copy which is out of bound.

+.. _0xa1230025:

+  **0xa1230025: Signal return**

+  This error occurs when the executor detects an invalid return-statement.

 .. _0xa2230026:

   **0xa2230026: Array size is not an integer**